 The other prominent image, the official one-sheet poster (used in #5), received heavy backlash due to a long-legged depiction of the protagonist, albeit – on closer inspection – there was nothing wrong with it.
 But the internet shows no mercy when it comes to public disgrace.
 And even though it may be anatomically correct, as a matter of fact it still looks aesthetically off.
 That’s why I decided to shorten the leg marginally, if only to withdraw attention from the ill-fated leg and allow the poster to come across as what it actually is: a beautiful work of art.

-The flock of covers above is undeniably the main reason behind this entire blog post.
+The flock of covers below is undeniably the main reason behind this entire blog post.
 I tried to stay as accurate as possible with this so-called video game box art tribute series, meaning I’ve spent multiple hours of observing and analyzing the original box arts, getting hold of the original font types and translating all videogame-related graphical elements into soundtrack-related ones.
 My main focus was on 80’s and early 90’s video game systems and I tried to cover all significant milestones in console gaming history.

 My first big shout out goes to deviantArt user Neorame whose vector game cover template was of incredible help in realising this whole project.
 All of the remaining templates were gathered up from VGBoxArt and/or made from scratch using matching font types from here and there.
 To lay emphasis on the box art design I stayed with official key art (both from the book and the film) for the most part.
 The only noticable usages of personal fan-art were an illustration of a pivotal party scene made by Gordon Jones (#6), a highly professional looking concept art by Florian de Gesincourt (#9) and an incredibly rich depiction of a climactic battle scene by SharksDen (#17).